-GM 3Q profit up on US sales, says it’s handling headwinds
+GM sidesteps economic headwinds; US vehicle sales jump 24%

 Chief Financial Officer Paul Jacobson said the company isn’t seeing any sign that demand for new vehicles is slowing despite higher interest rates and inflation.
 “Pricing remains strong, demand remains strong for our products,” he told reporters early Tuesday.

-Shares rose 5% before the opening bell.
+Shares rose nearly 4% before the opening bell.

 GM finished and shipped about 75% of the 90,000 vehicles it built without one part or another in the second quarter, and Jacobson said the company is seeing better supplies of computer chips and other parts.
+Dealer inventory as of Sept.
+30 rose to 359 million, up from 248 million in the second quarter.

 “Overall chips are getting better than certainly where they were a year ago,” he said.